Ladies of the Jury: Plot

 Middle-aged Mrs. Livingston Baldwin Crane is selected to serve on a jury for the murder trial of French ex-showgirl Yvette Gordon, who is accused of killing her rich, much older husband.
 The prosecutor calls only two witnesses, a doctor and Mrs. Gordon's maid, Evelyn Snow.
 Snow testifies that after she found Mrs. Gordon kneeling beside the body of her husband holding the gun, her employer offered to pay her to attest that Mr. Gordon committed suicide.
 Mrs. Gordon claims that Snow had demanded money to tell the police that story.
 On the witness stand, Mrs. Gordon claims that she had gone away for a week but returned to her angry, suspicious husband who threatened her with a gun.
 She states that they struggled and the gun fired accidentally.
 During the testimony, Mrs. Crane asks several questions of the witnesses, which annoys judge Henry Fish.
 She discovers that Snow was recommended to Mrs. Gordon by Chauncey Gordon, Mr. Crane's nephew, sole relative and heir.

 When the jury retires to consider a verdict, Mrs. Crane casts the sole not guilty vote.
 When asked why, she replies, "Woman's intuition."
 After much deliberation, the count is ten to two in favor of acquittal.
 During the deliberations, Mrs. Crane illegally passes a note to her maid Suzanne instructing her to hire a detective agency to investigate further.

 When Mrs. Crane overhears jurors debating whether to switch their votes back to guilty, she recommends that they reenact the death scene.
 In the Gordon mansion, Chauncey Gordon refuses to pay Snow any more money until after Mrs. Gordon is found guilty.
 When they see the jury approaching, Snow hides Chauncey in a secret compartment.
 However, the jurors find him in the secret compartment by chance.
 A telegram arrives stating that the detective agency has discovered that Chauncey paid Snow $10,000.
-As a result, the jury find Mrs. Gordon not guilty.
+As a result, the jury finds Mrs. Gordon not guilty.